brgillis/Magnification_Public/docs/index.md

 Here are some of the naming conventions I use:

-- C++ source files are all.cpp.
-Headers are either.h or.hpp..hpp headers are those
-which are self-contained - they include inlined definitions of all functions and methods defined within.
+- C++ source files are all .cpp.
+Headers are either .h or .hpp. .hpp headers are those which are self-contained - they include inlined definitions of all functions and methods defined within.
 - Private member variables are surrounded by underscores ("_x_"), and private methods are